wireleap/relay/README.md

 network_usage.archive_dir       | `string` | path of the archived statistics directory contracts.X.network_usage_limit | `string` | maximum routed traffic for this contract

+`network_usage.timeframe` works as a enable flag, if not set the network usage measurement (and limit) is entirely disabled.
+If modified, the current timeframe will be recalculated using the saved stating date.
+Values will only be reset if the saved timeframe is already ended.

+To manually reset the statistics, please remove the `./stats.json` file.

 **Timeframes and records**

 Timeframes are configured in the [`duration.T`](https://pkg.go.dev/github.com/wireleap/common/api/duration)